-How long will it take before I receive my payments?
+How long will it take before I receive payments through the Family Maintenance Enforcement Program (FMEP)?

 There is no simple answer to this question.